 Tian Big Buddha

 The Tian Big Buddha is an important place to visit for a few reasons.
-The history of the Big Buddha is not that impressive, because it’s actually pretty new.
+The history of the Big Buddha in Hong Kong is not that impressive, because it’s actually pretty new.
 Built in 1993, the statue was built as a sort of present for the transition of Hong Kong from UK rule to Chinese rule.

 The Big Buddha is located on Lantau Island, and you can visit it by train or by cable car.
 The cable car route is an amazing adventure in itself but is closed during any bad weather, so plan accordingly.